Yes, Look Back

 Each one of us responded differently to what we experienced.
 Rita was more demonstrative/external, Steve was quiet/internal and I was somewhere in between.
 Just as you would expect knowing our personalities dating back from childhood.

 I needed to make this trip to understand and enrich my life, but only once.
 I won’t be going back.
-I feel it will take years for me to fully integrate and understand how it impacted me.
+I feel it will take years for me to fully integrate and fully understand how it impacted me.

 While our dad was very moved that we made the trip, he has no desire go back.
 He’s getting up there, he was born in 1920.
 We are glad we did this now, while he is still around.